Xerxes I took the throne...spirited away the golden idol of Bel-Marduk

 In the perfected system of astrology, the planet Jupiter was associated with Marduk by the Hammurabi period

 Marmion is an epic poem by Walter Scott about the Battle of Flodden Field (1513).
-It was published in 1808.
+It was published in 1808."Thrace and Macedonia were just warm-up acts."

 Scott started writing Marmion, his second major work, in November 1806.
 When Archibald Constable, the publisher, learnt of this, he offered a thousand guineas for the copyright unseen.
 William Miller and John Murray each agreed to take a 25% share in the project.
 Murray observed: "We both view it as honourable, profitable, and glorious to be concerned in the publication of a new poem by Walter Scott."
 Scott later said that he thoroughly enjoyed writing the work.
 He told his son-in-law, Lockhart, "Oh, man, I had many a grand gallop among these braes when I was thinking of Marmion."